 Thomas Perez, the Labor Department secretary, said in June that a “handful of industry groups and lobbyists are suing for the right to put their own financial self-interests ahead of the best interests of their customers.”
-The department, Perez said then, would defend the rule “vigorously.”
+The DOL, Perez said then, would defend the rule “vigorously.”

 Here’s a snapshot of the action unfolding in U.S. District Court for the District of Columbia, where a judge on Thursday takes up NAFA’s request for a preliminary injunction:

-Meet the lawyers
+Meet the Lawyers

 Leading the charge for the industry groups is Bryan Cave partner Philip Bartz, a former U.S. Justice Department lawyer who has found success fighting federal regulators.